Support economic growth and development, good governance, social progress and

 equitable and sustainable management of public finances, maintenance of

 macroeconomic and financial sector stability, and effective financial

 regulation of the economy.

-to ensure transparency, accountability and sound financial controls in the
+ensure transparency, accountability and sound financial controls in the

 management of the country’s public finances.
 This role is further elaborated

 in the Public Finance Management Act (1999).
 The department is mandated to: